 The second type of cycle is a deep cycle where up to 80% of the battery capacity is discharged and recharged.
 Batteries designed for deep cycling are built with thicker plates of active material which have less overall surface area.
 Because of the lessened availability of surface area for chemical reaction, these batteries yield just as much power relative to their size, but do so over a longer period of time.
 This type of battery design is preferred for a PV system because discharging a battery to a deeper level is normal during extended cloudy weather.

 The depth of cycling has a good deal to do with determining a battery's useful life.
 Even batteries designed for deep cycling are "used up" faster as the depth of discharge is increased.
 It is common practice for a system to be designed with deep cycle batteries even though the daily or average discharging amounts to a relatively shallow depth of discharge.
 Shallow cycle your deep cycle battery for the most cycles.

-For the latest news on renewable energy, click here.
+For the latest info on our upcoming workshops, click here.